-The Breguet Hairspring is not the flourish in this movement to make the Swiss proud though.
-Although it may be difficult see (thanks in part to the rust staining) an exceptional Geneva Stripe finish adorns the Top Plate of the movement.
-The finish is applied with such precision that each of the stripes adorning the plate line up perfectly with the stripes on the Balance, Escape Wheel, and Fourth Wheel Cocks.
-It’s a nice touch that you won’t find in “every man” watches of today.
+The Breguet Hairspring is not the only flourish in this movement to make the Swiss proud though.
+Although it may be difficult to see (thanks in part to the rust stains) an exceptional Geneva Stripe finish adorns the Top Plate of the movement.
+The finish is applied with such precision that each of the stripes adorning the plate line up perfectly with the stripes on the Balance, Escape Wheel Cock, and Fourth Wheel Cock.
+It’s a nice touch that you won’t find in the affordable watches of today.

-Moving along I found at times disassembly was a struggle.
-Despite my best efforts, some of the rusted screws simply would not exit the plate.
-I needed pull every trick out of my bag to get these bits off in the end- cutting new slots for the screwdrivers, filling away damaged material, and utilizing alum to breakdown steel that couldn’t otherwise be extracted.
+Moving along I found that at times disassembly became a struggle.
+Despite my best efforts some of the rusted screws simply would not vacate the plate.
+I needed to pull every trick out of my bag to get these bits off in the end, cutting new slots for the screwdrivers, filling away damaged material, and utilizing alum to breakdown steel that couldn’t otherwise be extracted.

-Turning to the Bottom Plate I began picking apart the Keyless Works.
-Initially I had assumed the entire assembly would be toast but it was not so.
-Just about every part turned out to be free of substantial damage.
-My assessment of “lots of elbow grease” was downgraded to “maybe some Q-Tips and isopropyl alcohol”.
+Flipping the movement over and turning my attention to the Bottom Plate, I began picking apart the Keyless Works.
+Initially I had assumed the entire assembly would be ruined but it was not so.
+Just about every part turned out to be free of substantial water damage.
+My initial assessment here of “lots of elbow grease” was downgraded to “maybe some Q-Tips and isopropyl alcohol will do”.

 I turned to eBay (as one does) to see if I could find the parts I needed there.
-Sadly what I found was none of the parts I needed and any sellers who had Excelsior Park parts generally charged through the nose for them.
+Sadly what I found was none of the parts I needed and any sellers who had Excelsior Park parts knew they had something special.
 Things looked pretty grim.

-Then, as if by divine intervention, a seller showed up who was moving full lots of New-Old-Stock Excelsior Park parts, and best of all, he was selling the lots at a price I could afford.
-I jumped at the chance to grab one and found that the lot contained every single part that needed replacement, plus over a dozen more!
+Then, as if by divine intervention, a seller showed up who was moving full lots of New Old Stock Excelsior Park parts, and best of all, he was selling the lots at a price I could afford.
+I jumped at the chance to grab one and found that the lot contained every single piece that I needed, plus over a dozen more!
 I was astounded by my luck.

 I returned to the job with quite a bit of confidence.
 I knew I could get the chronograph working again so the survival of this watch would come down to state of the Escapement– if I could get the movement clean, and the Escapement functioned properly, I would have a real winner.

-The plates were never completely free of staining even after two runs through the L&R, one through the ultrasonic, and a lot of hands on work, but I’m happy with where they are now.
+The plates were never completely free of staining even after two runs through the L&R machine, one through the ultrasonic, and a lot of scrubbing by hand, but I’m happy with where they are now.

 As I was putting things back together I took a bit of time to reflect on some of Excelsior Park’s engineering quirks.
 For example- the Driving Wheel which pushes the Chronograph Runner (which in turn moves the Sweep Second Hand) is typically friction fitted to the extended pivot of the Fourth Wheel.
 Such a design was not good enough for Excelsior Park.
 Nope, they designed a Driving Wheel that is permanently fitted to the Fourth Wheel in a stacked arrangement.
 Thus it will never become loose and/or lost.